Sal8298/Sal-Daily-Scheduler/README.md

 ## Description
   - Motivation

-  Help me manage my time in a more efficent manner.
+  Help me manage my time in a more efficent manner by being able to create reminders for various daily tasks.

   - What you learnt?